addyosmani/backbone-fundamentals/chapters/16-appendix.md

 ```

+Samuel Clay, one of the authors of the first version of Backbone.js says of cranium.js: "Unsurprisingly, it looks a whole lot like the beginnings of Backbone.
+Views are dumb, so they get very little boilerplate and setup.
+Models are responsible for their attributes and announcing changes to those models."

+I hope you've found this implementation helpful in understanding how one would go about writing their own library like Backbone from scratch, but moreso that it encourages you to take advantage of mature existing solutions where possible but never be afraid to explore deeper down into what makes them tick.

 ## MVP

 Model-View-Presenter (MVP) is a derivative of the MVC design pattern which focuses on improving presentation logic.
 It originated at a company named [Taligent](http://en.wikipedia.org/wiki/Taligent) in the early 1990s while they were working on a model for a C++ CommonPoint environment.
 Whilst both MVC and MVP target the separation of concerns across multiple components, there are some fundamental differences between them.